FactNet: A Billion-Scale Knowledge Graph for Multilingual Factual Grounding: Introduction

 \section{Introduction}

-Despite the remarkable fluency of Large Language Models (LLMs), their deployment in knowledge-intensive scenarios is undermined by factual instability and hallucinations~\citep{wang-etal-2024-factuality,huang2025survey}.
-To alleviate this, \emph{grounded} generation systems require claims to be anchored in retrievable, traceable evidence~\citep{augenstein2024factuality,sui-etal-2025-fidelis}.
-However, a critical bottleneck persists in multilingual settings, where evidence is unevenly distributed, fragmented across local Wikipedia editions, and obscured by linguistic variance and surface form heterogeneity~\citep{singhal-etal-2024-multilingual,fierro-etal-2025-multilingual}.
+Large Language Models (LLMs) produce fluent text yet remain unreliable in knowledge-intensive settings: they hallucinate factual claims~\citep{wang-etal-2024-factuality,huang2025survey}, conflate entities across languages~\citep{fierro-etal-2025-multilingual}, and fail to trace their outputs to verifiable sources~\citep{augenstein2024factuality}.
+Retrieval-augmented generation (RAG) and knowledge-grounded systems offer a path forward, but they demand \emph{training data} that couples structured knowledge with textual evidence~\citep{gao2023retrieval,sui-etal-2025-knowledge}.
+This raises a critical question: \emph{what resource can simultaneously provide structured facts, native multilingual textual evidence, and the scale required for training and evaluating modern AI systems?}

-As illustrated in Table~\ref{tab:comparison_main}, existing resources force a trade-off between structured knowledge utility and unstructured grounding provenance\footnote{See Appendix~\ref{app:related_work_extended} for a detailed analysis.}~\citep{elsahar-etal-2018-rex,agarwal-etal-2021-knowledge}.
-Knowledge bases like Wikidata~\citep{vrandevcic2014wikidata} offer queryable structure at scale but lack the native, span-level textual grounding essential for verification.
-Conversely, datasets designed for precise grounding, such as FEVER~\citep{thorne-etal-2018-fever} or AveriTeC~\citep{schlichtkrull2023averitec}, rely on manual curation, which strictly limits their scale and linguistic coverage.
-Recent attempts to address these scalability bottlenecks through synthetic expansion, such as using machine translation~\citep{chang-etal-2023-xfever,pikuliak-etal-2023-multilingual} or LLM driven generation~\citep{chung2025beyond,panchendrarajan-etal-2025-multiclaimnet}, often introduce error propagation and translation errors.
-Crucially, such synthetic methods break the connection to authentic, human-authored source documents, thereby compromising auditability and provenance.
+As Table~\ref{tab:comparison_main} illustrates, existing resources impose a three-way trade-off among \emph{scale}, \emph{grounding fidelity}, and \emph{linguistic coverage}\footnote{See Appendix~\ref{app:related_work_extended} for detailed analysis.}.
+Knowledge bases such as Wikidata~\citep{vrandevcic2014wikidata} and Wikidata5M~\citep{wang-etal-2021-kepler} offer queryable structure at scale but provide no textual evidence, leaving RAG systems without the supervision signal needed to learn fact-to-text retrieval.
+Grounded datasets such as FEVER~\citep{thorne-etal-2018-fever} and AveriTeC~\citep{schlichtkrull2023averitec} rely on manual curation, which limits their scale to thousands of instances and confines coverage largely to English.
+Alignment resources such as T-REx~\citep{elsahar-etal-2018-rex} and KELM~\citep{agarwal-etal-2021-knowledge} bridge knowledge graphs and text, yet T-REx covers only English with sentence-level granularity, and KELM generates synthetic text rather than preserving authentic source documents.
+Synthetic expansion via machine translation~\citep{chang-etal-2023-xfever,pikuliak-etal-2023-multilingual} or LLM generation~\citep{chung2025beyond,panchendrarajan-etal-2025-multiclaimnet} increases multilingual coverage but introduces translation artifacts and severs the connection to human-authored documents~\citep{koppel-ordan-2011-translationese,shumailov2023curse}.